NREL/openstudio-standards/docs/RepositoryStructure.md

 ## /lib/openstudio-standards

-The functional code that makes up this library.
+The functional code that makes up the openstudio-standards library.

 ### /btap